LiquidZulu/youtube-scripts/scripts/neoprags-vs-disney/neoprags-vs-disney.md

 Second, even if we classify Disney as a part of the state, we have the larger state, namely the US federal government, attempting a destruction of this smaller state through a policy of taxing it into submission.
 Having Disney as a state implies that its actions are state-secessionary, secession being something that is to be supported by libertarians as it is a truncation of a larger state into two smaller ones.
 This puts DeSantis in the position of Lincoln during the War of Southern Secession, a fact which I am sure makes neo-prags very queasy.

-<a id="org4879d35"></a>
+<a id="org5b3aa32"></a>

 # CTA

-If you have enjoyed this response to the anti-Disney-pro-DeSantis-neo-prag wave, you have to watch this video where I point out the core flaws of neo-pragmatism as such, this will allow you to more effectively understand the flaws in their reasoning so that you will already know what missteps they are making in the future..
+If you have enjoyed this response to the anti-Disney-pro-DeSantis-neo-prag wave, you have to watch this video where I point out the core flaws of neo-pragmatism as such, this will allow you to more effectively understand the flaws in their reasoning so that you will already know what missteps they are making in the future.

 # Footnotes